Annapolis, Maryland: Education

 St. Anne's School of Annapolis, Aleph Bet Jewish Day School, Annapolis Area Christian School, St. Martins Lutheran School, Severn School, St. Mary's High School (Annapolis, Maryland), and Indian Creek School are private schools in the Annapolis area.
 The Key School, located on a converted farm in the neighborhood of Hillsmere, has also served Annapolis for over 50 years.
 Anne Arundel County's alternative school which has around 160 students ranging grades 6–9, Mary E. Moss Academy, is also in the Annapolis area.

 Media

 The Capital covers the news of Annapolis and Anne Arundel County.
+In addition to being in the broadcast areas of Baltimore and Washington, D.C., television and most radio stations, Annapolis is home of radio station WNAV.